mattm/sql-style-guide/README.md

 Howdy!
 I'm [Matt Mazur](https://mattmazur.com/) and I'm a professional data analyst who has worked at several startups to help them use data to grow their businesses.
 This guide is an attempt to document my preferences for formatting SQL in the hope that it may be of some use to others.
 If you're interested in this topic, you may also enjoy my [Matt On Analytics](http://eepurl.com/dITJS9) newsletter.

-Also, I'm a strong believer in having [Strong Opinions, Weakly Held](https://medium.com/@ameet/strong-opinions-weakly-held-a-framework-for-thinking-6530d417e364) so if you disagree with any of this, [drop me a note](https://mattmazur.com/contact/), I'd love to discuss it.
+I'm a strong believer in having [Strong Opinions, Weakly Held](https://medium.com/@ameet/strong-opinions-weakly-held-a-framework-for-thinking-6530d417e364) so if you disagree with any of this, [drop me a note](https://mattmazur.com/contact/), I'd love to discuss it.

 ## Example